exonum/exonum-doc/src/advanced/ddos-protection.md

 The consensus algorithm provides new blocks for Blockchain via validators voting.
 Each committed to the Blockchain block must be signed by at least `+2/3` validators (see [Consensus](../architecture/consensus.md) for more details).
-And internal protection have to guarantee two property for each regular (not Byzantine validator)
+And internal protection have to guarantee two property for each regular (not Byzantine validator):

-1. each message from regular validators would be processed in a finite time
+1. Each message from regular validators would be processed in a finite time
-2. the unprocessed consensus messages queue is finite.
+2. The unprocessed consensus messages queue is finite.

 ### Make finite message process time